Defying Trump, Republican-led Senate panel backs stripping Confederate names from military bases | Malay Mail

-WASHINGTON, June 12 — The Republican-led US Senate Armed Services Committee voted to require the Department of Defence to rename military bases named after Confederate generals, setting up a clash with President Donald Trump, who opposes that change and promised a veto.
+WASHINGTON, June 11 — The Republican-led US Senate Armed Services Committee voted to require the Department of Defense to rename military bases named after Confederate generals, setting up a clash with President Donald Trump, who opposes that change and promised a veto.

-The committee approved the measure, proposed by Democratic Senator Elizabeth Warren, as an amendment to the Senate version of the National Defensc Authorisation Act, or NDAA, a US$740 billion (RM3.15 trillion) bill setting policy for the Pentagon, announced yesterday.
+The committee approved the measure, proposed by Democratic Senator Elizabeth Warren, as an amendment to the Senate version of the National Defense Authorization Act, or NDAA, a US$740 billion bill setting policy for the Pentagon, announced on Thursday.

 The committee, with 14 Republicans and 13 Democrats, adopted the amendment by voice vote, which allowed individual members to avoid recording their choice.